A Dynamical N\'eron--Ogg--Shafarevich Criterion via Orbital Arboreal Representations: Orbital open image: a canonical formulation

 \subsection{Classical vs. orbital open image}

-Classically, one fixes $x$ and asks for open image of $\rho_x$ in $\Aut(X_\infty(x))$ (cf.\ Odoni--Jones; see \cite{BostonJones}).
+Classically, one fixes $x$ and asks for open image of $\rho_x$ in $\Aut(X_\infty(x))$ (cf.\ Odoni--Jones; see \cite{JonesBesancon2013}).
 The drawback is the basepoint dependence.
-The orbital setting removes it:
+The orbital setting removes it; we record the natural open-image expectation as a question rather than a conjecture, since the orbital target $\Aut(T_{O^+(x)})$ is the genuine intrinsic target and the formulation should be on it directly.

-\begin{conjecture}[Orbital Open Image, regular form] Let $K$ be a global field, and let $\varphi\in K(z)$ be a rational map of degree $d\ge 2$ which is \emph{non-special} (i.e.\ not conjugate over $\overline K$ to a power map, Chebyshev, or a Lattés map).
-Let $O^+(x)$ be a forward orbit which is infinite and such that no $x_n$ lies on the postcritical set.
-If the backward trees along $O^+(x)$ are regular (no critical collisions at any level), then the canonical orbital representation
+\begin{question}[Orbital Open Image] Let $K$ be a global field, and let $\varphi\in K(z)$ be a rational map of degree $d\ge 2$ which is \emph{non-special} (i.e.\ not conjugate over $\overline K$ to a power map, Chebyshev, or a Lattés map).
+Let $O^+(x)$ be a forward orbit which is infinite and such that no $x_n$ lies on the (global) postcritical set $\PC(\varphi)\subset\PP^1(\overline K)$ (here we mean the postcritical set of $\varphi$ over the algebraic closure, distinct from the residual $\PC(\tilde\varphi)\subset\PP^1_k$ used in the local statements above).
+Is it true that the orbital representation